peebles/dynamodb-import/README.md

 Exporting tables from AWS DynamoDB to S3 is very fast, but importing them is super slow!
 If you've found this project you know.

+Using this project, you can import at whatever write capacity you've programmed your DynamboDB table to.

 ## Quick Start

 ### Export your table into S3